matatk/agrip/ldl/tutorial.md

 * Placement of items within rooms (such as player start points and weapons) on a compass directions system (this is planned to be expanded into percentage-based coordinates in the future).

-It does have some limitations, though…
+It does have some limitations, though&hellip;

 * It doesn't support non-rectangular rooms (sorry, my geometry sucks; but you can still make a lot of different overall shapes of interconnected spaces, even with this limitation).